Dual Prototypes for Adaptive Pre-Trained Model in Class-Incremental Learning: Preliminaries

 where $\mathbb{I}$ is the indicator function and $\mathcal{H}$ denotes the hypothesis space of model $f$.

-An advanced and effective methodology \cite{zhou2024continual} for CIL is to utilize pre-trained models (e.g. Vision Transformer \cite{dosovitskiy2020image} in image classification) to extract the representation of samples.
-The decision model of PTM-based methods can be expressed as $f(\boldsymbol{x})= W^{\mathrm{T}}\phi(\boldsymbol{x})$, where the $\phi(\cdot): \mathbb{R}^d \xrightarrow{} \mathbb{R}^h$ is the PTM feature extractor, and $W$ is a customized classifier to separate representations extracted by PTM.
-Since the PTM acquires rich relevant knowledge from the pre-training, the extracted representation has both generalizability and adaptivity \cite{zhou2024revisiting}.
-Meanwhile, weights of the PTM feature extractor are frozen during incremental learning, which also effectively prevents \textit{catastrophic forgetting}.
+A widely adopted strategy in CIL is leveraging pre-trained models (PTMs) such as Vision Transformers \cite{dosovitskiy2020image} as feature extractors \cite{zhou2024continual}.
+The decision model of PTM-based methods can be expressed as $f(\boldsymbol{x})= W^{\mathrm{T}}\phi(\boldsymbol{x})$, where the $\phi(\cdot): \mathbb{R}^d \xrightarrow{} \mathbb{R}^h$ is the PTM feature extractor, and $W$ is a customized classifier.
+Since PTMs encode rich prior knowledge, the extracted representations have both generalizability and adaptivity \cite{zhou2024revisiting}.
+Freezing the PTM during incremental training further prevents catastrophic forgetting.